 Examines the structure and function of the cell.
-Topics include the molecular constituents of cells, information transfer and the control of cell division.
-The structure, function and biogenesis of the plasma membrane, internal membranes, nucleus, cytoskeleton, mitochondria and chloroplasts will be addressed.
-Laboratory work consists of the examination of cell structure and function by molecular and microscopic techniques.
+Topics include the molecular constituents of cells, information transfer, and the control of cell division.
+The structure, function, and biogenesis of the plasma membrane, internal membranes, nucleus, cytoskeleton, mitochondria, and chloroplasts will be addressed.
+Laboratory work is examination of cell structure and function by molecular and microscopic techniques.
 Two hours lecture and two hours lab/week.
 Prerequisites: Principles of Biology I and II, Microbiology, Genetics and Modern Organic Chemistry I or permission of the instructor.

 BIO391 BIOLOGY INTERNSHIP I (1-3 CRS.)

-Provides the opportunity for students to gain practical experience in their chosen career area.
+Provides opportunity to gain practical experience in chosen career area.
 Please note that only 3 credits of internship may count as Biology credits.
 Credits in excess of that number count as free electives in the General Education requirement.

 BIO392 BIOLOGY INTERNSHIP II (1-3 CRS.)

-Provides the opportunity for students to gain practical experience in their chosen career area.
+Provides opportunity to gain practical experience in chosen career area.
 Please note that only 3 credits of internship may count as Biology credits.
 Credits in excess of that number count as free electives in the General Education requirement.